Governor Noem supported SDGOP in securing former President, will be at Rapid City Rally w/Trump on Sept 8.

-An article at ArgusLeader.com today notes something I’ve been hearing for a few weeks behind the scenes; the Governor Kristi Noem has been instrumental in supporting the South Dakota Republican Party’s efforts to bring President Trump back to South Dakota for a Rapid City rally to support the South Dakota Republican Party:
+An article at ArgusLeader.com today notes something I’ve been hearing for a few weeks behind the scenes; that Governor Kristi Noem has been instrumental in helping the South Dakota Republican Party’s efforts to bring President Trump back to South Dakota for a Rapid City rally to support the South Dakota Republican Party:

 Noem told reporters Thursday that she supported GOP Chairman John Wiik in securing the former president as a speaker.